amitics/faderco/README.md

 npm run env:install
 ```

-Your WordPress site will be accessible at http://localhost:8889.
+Your hyperd laravel and wordpress site site will be accessible at http://localhost:8889.
 You can see or change configurations in the `.env` file located at the root of the project directory.

 #### To watch for changes